Customs Department (Lithuania): History

 states.
 Vytautas the Great centralised the customs service in early 15th century.
 In modern Lithuania, the customs department was first established on 8 May 1919 as the Customs Department, at that time, under the Ministry of Trade and Industry.

 The institution in its current form was restored on 9 October 1990.

 Customs Department of Lithuania is a member of the World Customs Organization since 1992.
 Since Lithuania joined the EU, the department also closely cooperates with EU DG TAXUD and the European Anti-Fraud Office.

+In 2024, the customs authorities of Lithuania, Latvia, Estonia, Poland and Finland have signed an agreement on uniform implementation of the EU sanctions.